zf-fr/zfr-shopify/README.md

 ### Validating a request

-ZfrShopify client provides an easy way to validate an incoming request to make sure it provides from Shopify through the `RequestValidator` object.
+ZfrShopify client provides an easy way to validate an incoming request to make sure it comes from Shopify through the `RequestValidator` object.
 It requires a PSR7 requests and a shared secret:

 ```php